 How Can Depth Psychology Benefit You?

-Psychology is built around the study of the mind, which often includes studying various behaviors to gauge the effect of various circumstances on the mind.
+Psychology is built around the study of the mind, which often includes studying behaviors to gauge the effect of various circumstances on the mind.
 Some of the famous contributions in psychology like the gender schema theory of Sandra Bem, the theory of moral development of Lawrence Kohlberg, and the psychoanalytic theory of Sigmund Freud are a few examples of famous research that helps us understand the processes of the mind.
-However, there is often much more than just the basic research on the conscious mind.
+However, there is more to research than just the conscious mind.
 In fact, the unconscious mind is a key part of “depth psychology.”
 Throughout this article, we will discuss depth psychology, some of its history, and how it can benefit you when you work with a licensed therapist or certified counselor.

 What Is Depth Psychology?

 Through the study of dreams, symptoms, images, our slips of the tongue, and meaningful coincidences, as well as our interpersonal interactions, a depth psychologist attempts to understand the language and dynamics of our unconscious and how it manifests in us.

 Eugen Beuler, University of Zürich professor of psychiatry, invented the term depth psychology in the early 1900s.
 This therapy explores the unconscious and often looks at how dreams, complexes, and archetypes influence the human experience.
 Depth psychology looks to exploring the deeper areas of human experiences, working to look at these moments in a holistic perspective as opposed to taking them part.

 Depth psychologists often see the human psyche as both conscious and unconscious, and psychoanalysis is the main therapeutic approach.
 It is a form of that explores the underlying motives that could be the key to psychological distress.
 There is a belief that uncovering those motives can be intrinsically healing.
 The analysis seeks the deeper layers beneath our conscious awareness, behavior, and thoughts.